-Salmon stock is a great base for salmon soup.
-You can also use this fish stock for paella and risotto or enjoy it as it is.
-This recipe is a traditional Scandinavian fish broth recipe.
+Salmon bone broth is a great base for salmon soup.
+You can also use this salmon stock for paella and risotto or enjoy it as it is.
+This recipe is a traditional Scandinavian fish stock recipe.

 Ingredients